BoBozick/linalg-notes/notes.typ

   $ E_lambda = ker(A - lambda I), $
   which is a subspace of $RR^n$.

-  The number of occurances for a root to the characteristic equation is that eigenvalue's algebraic multiplicity.
+  The number of occurrences for a root to the characteristic equation is that eigenvalue's algebraic multiplicity.
 ]